nicklasfrahm/mykilio/docs/mushroom-management-bus-interface.md

 ### SBCSON

 This register controls the system state of the single board computer via a GPIO.
+Writing a value of `M6M_STATE_DISABLED` or `2` to this register will ensure that the single-board computer is off, while writing a value of `M6M_STATE_ENABLED` or `3` to the register will ensure that the single-board computer is on.

 <!-- prettier-ignore -->
 !!! note "Note: Limited support"